Maritime transport: Ships and watercraft

 Ships and other watercraft are used for maritime transport.
 Types can be distinguished by propulsion, size or cargo type.
 Recreational or educational craft still use wind power, while some smaller craft use internal combustion engines to drive one or more propellers, or in the case of jet boats, an inboard water jet.
 In shallow-draft areas, such as the Everglades, some craft, such as the hovercraft, are propelled by large pusher-prop fans.

 Most modern merchant ships can be placed in one of a few categories, such as:

 Typical in-transit times

 A cargo ship sailing from a European port to a US one will typically take 10–12 days depending on water currents and other factors.
-In order to make container ship transport more economical, ship operators sometimes reduce cruising speed, thereby increasing transit time, to reduce fuel consumption, a strategy referred to as "slow steaming".
+To make container ship transport more economical, ship operators sometimes reduce cruising speed, thereby increasing transit time, to reduce fuel consumption, a strategy referred to as "slow steaming".

 History

 Professional mariners

 A ship's complement can be divided into four categories: